 The very first baitcaster I bought had a Shimano SLX reel with an Ugly Stik Elite casting rod.
 The entire setup was less than $150 and I do think it’s the best option under that amount.
 It’s not the smoothest or most powerful setup but it’s always done the job I needed it to.
 The reel was smoother than some of the higher-end reels I’ve used and the rod was super strong (I got the medium-heavy option).
 You can see a full review of them by clicking the links above.

-If you want to spend a bit more money to get a slightly higher quality reel then I’d recommend the Shimano Scorpion (check it out on Amazon).
-You could toss it on the Ugly Stik rod or the Dobyns Fury is an awesome rod as well (see that on Amazon).
+If you want to spend a bit more money to get a slightly higher quality reel then I’d recommend the Shimano Scorpion (see it on Amazon).
+You could toss it on the Ugly Stik rod or the Dobyns Fury (check the price on Amazon) is an awesome rod as well.
 There really isn’t too much of a difference when it comes to the reels.
 The Scorpion will cast a bit farther and be a bit smoother on the retrieve.
 The Dobyns rod will be much more sensitive (feel the small bites better) than the Ugly Stik.

 If you’re just going to be fishing for smaller trout then you’ll probably want to get a medium or medium-light fishing rod.
 They aren’t big fish and you’re not going to feel the bite as well with a heavier rod.
 I got a medium-heavy rod for my baitcaster because I use it to catch bigger fish as well.
 It still works well for trout though and I like it because it’s versatile.

 How To Setup Your Baitcaster

 There really isn’t one right way to set up your rod but I’ll show you what I do.
 I use a very similar setup for most of my rigs because I like to keep things as simple and easy as possible.
 I don’t want to have to change everything depending on what I’m fishing for and I’m sure you’re the same.
 You will have to make small tweaks though.